chibisnorlax/acnhfaq/index.md

 4. Return to the game and the new date & time will take effect!

 ### Event Calendar
-Click [here](https://docs.google.com/spreadsheets/d/1bVR5ZvGnLocomSvbypDyY-3gX-2iKaCEtmlDUc6_4sI/edit#gid=2041508573) for the dates of seaonsal changes, events, and Nook Shopping seasonal items.
+Click [here](https://docs.google.com/spreadsheets/d/1bVR5ZvGnLocomSvbypDyY-3gX-2iKaCEtmlDUc6_4sI/edit#gid=2041508573) for the dates of seasonal changes, events, and Nook Shopping seasonal items.

 <!-- ### What are the effects of time traveling?
 - Finish this later, pull from unrestricted doc?